 HPV- This vaccine is recommended at age 11, when some girls become sexually active.
 It is highly reactive, and as of 2012, the Vaccine Adverse Event Reporting System (VAERS) has received reports of thousands and thousands of adverse events.
 517 of these were life-threatening, and 119 resulted in death.
 I will allow the vaccine victims in this video to share their personal stories.

 You have options!
 You could follow the full vaccination schedule recommended by the CDC, you could spread out or delay vaccines, or you could decline them.
 Dr. Bob Sears offers an alternative vaccine schedule that is intended for parents who plan to get all the vaccines for their child but want to slow down and spread out the schedule.
 This can be found in his book, The Vaccine Book.
 Whatever your decision is, make sure that you feel good about it.
-If you don't vaccinate you should be willing to accept the fact that your child could contract a serious illness and still feel good about your decision.
-And if you do vaccinate, you should be willing to accept the fact that your child may experience a serious vaccine reaction and still feel good about your decision.
+If you don't vaccinate you should be willing to accept the fact that your child could contract a serious illness that could have been prevented by vaccination.
+And if you do vaccinate, you should be willing to accept the fact that your child may experience a serious vaccine reaction.
 Do your research, pray, make a decision, and stop worrying.
 Also make sure that you understand your reasons well enough to be able to educate your pediatrician.
 I recommend finding a pediatrician who is supportive of your right to choose a vaccine schedule that you feel is appropriate for your child.
 Dr. Sears has compiled a list of vaccine friendly doctors, but they are few and far between.
 We drive 35 minutes to see our pediatrician, even though there are tons within five minutes of our home.
 It's totally worth it.